-Encourage redevelopment and development of blighted areas without 1) increasing density beyond the land use densities indicated on the FLUM, 2) expanding non-conforming uses, 3) increasing traffic congestion beyond the Level of Service outlined in the Land Development Regulations.
+Encourage redevelopment and development of blighted areas without 1) increasing density beyond the land use densities indicated on the FLUM, 2) expanding non-conforming uses, and 3) increasing traffic congestion beyond the Level of Service outlined in the Land Development Regulations.

-Redevelopment and Development shall integrate and advance: 1) Beautiful Streets and Trails through increased modal choice, 2) increased land use and transportation coordination, 3) increased safety measures and collaboration to adopt new Context Classifications, increased street networking, and a reduction in lane widths, 4) increasing the quality and opportunity for open spaces and active recreation through woonerfs, shared streets, marsh walks, neighborhood level squares and pocket parks, and kayak launches, 5) Promote art and culture in public places, including gateways for redevelopment catalysts, 6) optimize mobility options through shuttles, bike shares, and ride hailing services, 7) increase sustainability and resiliency through advanced stormwater improvement and the reclamation of pervious surface area, tree preservation, and low impact design principles.
+Redevelopment and Development shall integrate and advance 1) beautiful Streets and trails through increased modal choice, 2) increased land use and transportation coordination, 3) increased safety measures and collaboration to adopt new Context Classifications, increased street networking, and a reduction in lane widths, 4) increased quality and opportunity for open spaces and recreation through shared streets, marsh walks, neighborhood squares and pocket parks, and kayak launches, 5) art and culture in public places, including gateways and murals, 6) mobility options such as shuttles, bike shares, and ride hailing services, and 7) sustainability and resilience through advanced stormwater improvement and the reclamation of pervious surface area, tree preservation, and low impact design principles.

-- A.1.3.1 Mixed use, consisting of office and commercial uses but not residential uses, should be considered in the areas designated as commercial on the FLUM.; - A.1.3.2 All redevelopment activities shall be based on sound planning principles that will conserve the natural environment and achieve the desired community characteristics without increasing traffic congestion. - A.1.3.3 The City shall not permit expansion or replacement of land uses in a manner that is inconsistent with this Comprehensive Plan. - A.1.3.4 The City shall enforce City codes that identify and eliminate blighted areas.
+A.1.3.1 Mixed use, consisting of office and commercial uses but not residential uses, should be considered in the areas designated as commercial on the FLUM.
+A.1.3.2 All redevelopment activities shall be based on sound planning principles that will conserve the natural environment and achieve the desired community characteristics without increasing traffic congestion.
+A.1.3.3 The City shall not permit expansion or replacement of land uses in a manner that is inconsistent with this Comprehensive Plan.
+A.1.3.4 The City shall enforce City codes that identify and eliminate blighted areas.